lmkhwana/consoletodiv/README.md

 ## Usage

-In this example we are gonne be using Angular 9
+In this example we are gonna be using Angular 9

 ```html
 <!-- This file is app.component.html -->